tofuutils/tenv/README.md

 OpenTofu 1.6.1 will be run from this directory.
 $ tenv tg detect -q
 Terragrunt 0.55.1 will be run from this directory.
+$ tenv atmos detect -q
+Atmos 1.72.0 will be run from this directory.
 ```

 </details>